Charlie Williams (umpire)

+Early life and education

-Williams was born in Denver, Colorado, attended George Washington High School, and became an All-America football player at Long Beach City College, later attending California State University, Los Angeles.
+Williams was born in Denver, Colorado.
+He attended George Washington High School, and became an All-America football player at Long Beach City College.
+He later attended California State University, Los Angeles.

+Career

 In his rookie season, Williams umpired third base for Tom Seaver's only no-hitter on June 16, 1978.

 Williams was the only umpire to eject Steve Garvey from a game, which occurred during the 1986 season and received media coverage for the incident.

 Williams was the first base umpire in a 1990 game between the Mets and Braves, when he was involved in a well-known incident.
 With two Braves on base, Met pitcher David Cone induced a chopper from Mark Lemke, fielded by Gregg Jefferies, who threw to Cone at first base.
 Williams mistakenly ruled Lemke safe.
 Cone argued vociferously with Williams while still holding the ball (Cone thought time had been called), and both Braves runners scored while Cone was distracted.

-Williams was the home plate umpire for one of the longest games in World Series history, Game 4 of the 1993 World Series between the Philadelphia Phillies and Toronto Blue Jays, which lasted 4 hours and 14 minutes and ended with a 15–14 Toronto victory and a 3–1 Series lead for the Blue Jays.
+Williams was the home plate umpire for one of the longest games in World Series history, Game 4 of the 1993 World Series between the Philadelphia Phillies and Toronto Blue Jays at Veterans Stadium, which lasted 4 hours and 14 minutes and ended with a 15–14 Toronto victory and a 3–1 Series lead for the Blue Jays.

-He was the first base umpire on June 3, 1995 when Pedro Martínez pitched 9 perfect innings before giving up a hit in the 10th.
+He was the first base umpire on June 3, 1995, when Pedro Martínez pitched 9 perfect innings before giving up a hit in the 10th.

 In 1999, he was shoved by Mets third base coach Cookie Rojas after Rojas disputed Williams' "foul ball" call on a ball hit down the line by outfielder Darryl Hamilton.
 Rojas was suspended for five games.

 He also worked the All-Star games in 1985 and 1995, the 1989 National League Championship Series between the San Francisco Giants and the Chicago Cubs, the 1997 NLCS between the Florida Marlins and the Atlanta Braves, and the 1999 National League Division Series.
 He ejected San Diego Padres first baseman Steve Garvey from a June, 1986 game between the Padres and the Atlanta Braves, the only ejection of Garvey's career, then ejected Padres manager Steve Boros the next day when Boros tried to present a videotape of the call Williams ejected Garvey over.
 He was also an umpire on September 28, 1988, when Orel Hershiser set the Major League record for consecutive scoreless innings pitched.
-He remained an umpire until his retirement in 2001 due to health problems, and died at age 61 in Chicago, Illinois after a long illness related to diabetes and kidney failure.
+He remained an umpire until his retirement in 2001 due to health problems, and died at age 61 in Chicago, Illinois, after a long illness related to diabetes and kidney failure.

-Personal life

-Williams was the uncle of former Major League catcher Lenny Webster.